aniket620/Parking-Assistance-using-IoT/README.md

+#Parking Assistance on a Crowded Streets Using Embedded Systems and IoT
 Overview

 Traffic congestion caused by vehicles is a dire drawback on a world scale and it's been growing exponentially.
 Automotive parking drawback may be a major contributor and has been, still a serious drawback with increasing vehicle size within the luxurious phase and confined parking areas in urban cities.
 Finding a car parking zone may be a routine (and typically frustrating) activity for several individuals in cities around the world.
 This search burns a huge amount of fuel each day.
 Because the world population continues to urbanize without a well-planned system, the automotive scenario can worsen.